skypjack/entt/docs/md/core.md

 # Iterators

-Writing and working with iterators isn't always easy and more often than not leads to duplicated code.<br/>
+Writing and working with iterators isn't always easy.
+More often than not it also leads to duplicated code.<br/>
 `EnTT` tries to overcome this problem by offering some utilities designed to make this hard work easier.